WebAssembly/WASI/proposals/clocks/imports.md

 <p>Read the current value of the clock.</p>
 <p>The clock is monotonic, therefore calling this function repeatedly will
 produce a sequence of non-decreasing values.</p>
+<p>For completeness, this function traps if it's not possible to represent
+the value of the clock in an <a href="#instant"><code>instant</code></a>.
+Consequently, implementations should ensure that the starting time is low enough to avoid the possibility of overflow in practice.</p>
 <h5>Return values</h5>
 <ul>
 <li><a id="now.0"></a> <a href="#instant"><a href="#instant"><code>instant</code></a></a></li>